 - (a) The City will provide an employee with reimbursement not to exceed two hundred dollars (\$200) per occurrence for clothing or personal equipment used during the course of employment (excluding jewelry) that has been destroyed or made otherwise non-usable.
-The City will provide an employee with reimbursement not to exceed fifty dollars (\$50) for the replacement of a watch that has been destroyed. - (b) For the term of this agreement, the City will provide each employee with reimbursement, not to exceed three hundred dollars (\$300) per fiscal year, for the cost of work boots upon submittal to the City of a paid receipt for the boots.
-City shall establish voucher payment system for boots. - (c) Coveralls For the term of this agreement, the City agrees to provide and replace when necessary appropriate coverall's to those City employees the City deems required to wear them in the performance of their duties, i.e. Maintenance Worker Painter, Equipment Mechanic, Senior Equipment Mechanic, and employees required to work in the sewer system.
-Said coveralls are and shall remain the property of City.
+The City will provide an employee with reimbursement not to exceed fifty dollars (\$50) for the replacement of a watch that has been destroyed. - (b) For the term of this agreement, the City will provide each employee with reimbursement, not to exceed three hundred dollars (\$300) per fiscal year, for the cost of work boots and insoles, or treatment (e.g., ToughToe) purchased with such work boots upon submittal to the City of a paid receipt for the boots.
+City shall establish voucher payment system for boots. - (c) Coveralls For the term of this agreement, the City agrees to provide and replace when necessary appropriate coveralls to those City employees the City deems required to wear them in the performance of their duties, i.e. Maintenance Worker Painter, Equipment Mechanic, Senior Equipment Mechanic, and employees required to work in the sewer system.
+Said coveralls are and shall remain the property of City. - (d) Uniforms and Service For the purpose of this section, uniforms shall be defined as pants and/or shorts.
+Regular employees shall have the option of being issued city uniforms.
+Each regular employee electing in writing to be issued a uniform will receive an initial issuance of pants or shorts, not to exceed more than 11 items in total and upon initial hire.
+Each regular employee shall be issued at least two (2) pairs of pants.
+Issued uniforms must be worn while on duty.
+Issued uniforms will be laundered and maintained by the City.
+Employees with issued uniforms shall return the uniform to the City's designated location on a weekly or biweekly basis for laundering.